-The post emancipation decades of the nineteenth and twentieth centuries saw this psychological foundation being extended and consolidated, with indentured Indians striving to ameloriate their lot and as whole societies in the region struggled against the exclusion, marginalization, and impoverishment of Crown Colony Government.
+The post emancipation decades of the nineteenth and twentieth centuries saw this psychological foundation being extended and consolidated.

+Indentured Indians were striving to ameliorate their lot, and whole societies in the region struggled against the exclusion, marginalization, and impoverishment of Crown Colony Government.
 A strong intellectual and political leadership was emerging to give systematic articulation to decades of subterranean rumblings and resistance.

-The "Froudacity" of imperialist assumptions and impositions came under relentless attack by a long line of nationalist luminaries, starting with the landmark contribution of J. J. Thomas, followed by the work and voices of numerous others such as A. A. Ciprani, Cecil Rawle, Albert Marryshaw, CLR James, W. Adolph Roberts, W.A.
+The "Froudacity" of imperialist assumptions and impositions came under relentless attack by a long line of nationalist luminaries, starting with the landmark contribution of J.J.
+Thomas.
+This was followed by the work and voices of numerous others such as A.A.
+Ciprani, Cecil Rawle, Albert Marryshaw, C.L.R.
+James, W. Adolph Roberts, W.A.
 Domingo, and George Padmore.
 Their cumulative impact, building on the psychological foundations of the preceding decades of resistance, was the forging of a national consciousness.